 She pointed to the flat tire.

 It never dawned on me.
 Semi-stranded motorist.
 Good Samaritan.
 How far had I dropped?
-How far had I removed myself from my fellow commuter where the simple act of lending a hand wasn’t even an option?
+How far had I removed myself where the simple act of lending a hand wasn’t an option?

-The woman dropped to my passenger window and asked once more.
+The woman dropped to my level and asked once more.

 “Tire flat,” I stuttered.
-Then pointing to the blinking tire I said: “Good!”
+Then pointing to the blinking sign said, “Good!”